Skip to content

 We are committed to respecting internationally accepted human rights as defined in the Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.
 Our Code of Conduct defines a common set for rules for the Group’s entire personnel.
 We reject any discrimination based on education, competence, position, personality, way of life, work experience, ethnic origin, religion, gender, sexual orientation, age, nationality, abilities or other qualities.

-The Code of Conduct is further reinforced by Diversity, Equity and Inclusion Policy.
+The Code of Conduct is further reinforced by Diversity, Equity and Inclusion (DEI) Policy.
 The purpose of the policy is to communicate to all our stakeholders, including employees, customers, suppliers, shareholders, and the communities we serve, our commitment to promoting and upholding equity, diversity and inclusion throughout all our business activities.

 Collective bargaining agreements and employee representation onboard

-All vessels owned by ESL Shipping are flying the Finnish flag and consequently Finnish legislation and collective bargaining agreements apply to all employees working onboard.
+All handysize vessels owned by ESL Shipping are flying the Finnish flag and consequently Finnish legislation and collective bargaining agreements apply to all employees working onboard.
 ESL Shipping is a member of the Finnish Shipowners’ Association, which negotiates collective bargaining agreements with the trade unions representing seafarers.
 The unions negotiate collective bargaining agreements for both Finnish and non-EU seafarers.
 All three unions have appointed employee representatives.

 When taking a vessel into time-charter, we ensure that the working conditions and contracts of employment follow international regulations including remuneration.